Bill Cowley: Retirement

-After his career, Cowley went on to coach the Ottawa Commandos team in the Ontario Hockey Association's senior loop in 1948, and the Vancouver Canucks of the Pacific Coast Hockey League in 1949 -- where the team finished third place in its division with a 33-31-6 record -- before leaving the sport for good.
+After his career, Cowley went on to coach the Ottawa Commandos team in the Ontario Hockey Association's senior loop in 1948, and the Vancouver Canucks of the Pacific Coast Hockey League in 1949, in which the team finished third place in its division with a 33–31–6 record, before leaving the sport for good.

 Returning to Ottawa after his coaching days, Cowley went into business, owning a hotel in Smiths Falls, Ontario and the Elmdale Tavern/Hotel in Ottawa.
-In 1967, he was a founder of the Ottawa 67's junior ice hockey team, and remained part-owner until 1975.
+In 1967, he was a founder of the Ottawa 67's junior ice hockey team, and remained part owner until 1975.
 He passed on the Elmdale to his son John.

 Cowley died on New Year's Eve, 1993, of a heart attack.
-He was survived by his wife Jessie (née Wilson), children Jill Fullerton, John, Jane Egan and Dan.
+He was survived by his wife Jessie (née Wilson), children Jill Fumerton, John, Jane Egan and Dan.
 He is buried in the hamlet of Norway Bay, Quebec, just south-east of his birthplace of Bristol, where he had a home and spent much of his retirement years.